tamer017/Multi-Angular-Photogrammetry/algorithms/feature_matching.md

 ### Homography and Reprojection Error

-After matching, the keypoint correspondences are used to compute a homography \(H\) using the RANSAC algorithm.
+After matching, the keypoint correspondences are used to compute a homography$$H$$ using the RANSAC algorithm.
 The reprojection error, as defined above, quantifies the alignment accuracy.

 ### Handling Unknown Overlap